Put on a few extra kgs over the festive season? Well, you’re not alone there!

 Lets see how chicken’s main attributes* stack up…

-- Chicken meat has the equivalent protein content of beef, lamb and pork.
-One 100g serve of chicken breast provides more than 50% of the recommended dietary intake of protein*.
+- One portion of cooked chicken breast meat (100g) provides 70% of the recommended daily protein intake for adults.
+Percentage daily intakes are based on the average adult diet of 8700kJ.
 Protein consumption is generally accepted to increase satiety to a greater extent than carbohydrate or fat and may facilitate a reduction in energy consumption.
 This helps to overcome the ‘feeling hungry’ reason for failure to achieve weight loss goals described at 6 and 9 above.

 - Lean chicken is extremely versatile and easy to cook with…there are plenty of ways to prepare and enjoy it, so lack of variety in the diet (see point 5 above) does not need to come into play.